Habitat Enhancement Projects at Deer Pond Farm

 The project site is easily accessible to sanctuary visitors and serves as a demonstration site for specific habitat enhancement techniques as well as a popular stop for birdwatchers and a point of interest during our guided hikes and nature walk programs.
 This area shows visitors how they can also enhance their backyard habitats.

-In 2019, two grants were awarded to Deer Pond Farm to enhance birding habitat.
-The Hollis Declan Leverett Memorial Fund and the Robert F. Schumann Foundation provided funding for planting and purchase of meadow wildflowers, shrubs and small trees to increase diversity and abundance of birds and other wildlife.
+In 2019, two environmental grants were awarded to Deer Pond Farm to enhance birding habitat along the Cathedral Trail loop.
+The funding was for the purchase, and planting of meadow wildflowers, shrubs and small trees to increase diversity and abundance of birds and other wildlife.

-The Hollis Declan Leverett Foundation funds also covered the development and installation of permanent interpretive signs.
-These highlight ecological attributes of the area, and educate visitors about how they also can improve habitat for birds and other wildlife.
+A $10,000 matching grant from the Hollis Declan Leverett Memorial Fund, Bank of America, N.A., Co-Trustee got the ball rolling with the habitat restoration planning and planting.
+This fund also covered the development and installation of permanent interpretive signs.
+These signs highlight ecological attributes of the area and educate visitors about how they can also improve habitat for birds and other wildlife.

 “This project represents an amazing opportunity to attract desirable birdlife, return native vegetation to the site, and to engage our visitors,” said Cathy Hagadorn, Director of Deer Pond Farm.
 “We are honored to have Hollis Declan Leverett Memorial Fund as our partner to improve native bird habitats in western Connecticut.”

 The Robert F. Schumann Foundation bolstered the project with a $13,000 matching grant.
 “The Schumann Foundation’s partnership is a true endorsement of our efforts to create a top birding destination in Connecticut,” said Cathy Hagadorn, Director of Deer Pond Farm.
-“By enhancing the habitat value for birds within the area, this project will provide improved food and shelter access for year-round birds, and increase abundance and diversity of overwintering and migratory bird species.”
+“By enhancing the habitat value for birds within the area, this project will provide improved food and shelter access for year-round birds and increase abundance and diversity of overwintering and migratory bird species.”

-Earth Tones Native Plants from Woodbury designed, installed and provided nearly 200 shrubs and trees, just over 850 perennial wildflower plugs representing a total of nearly 60 plant species.
+Earth Tones Native Plants from Woodbury designed, installed, and provided nearly 200 shrubs and trees, just over 850 perennial wildflower plugs representing a total of nearly 60 plant species.

 Connecticut Audubon Society’s mission is to conserve Connecticut’s environment through science-based education and advocacy focused on the state’s bird populations and their habitats.
-Deer Pond Farm is our newest and largest sanctuary at 850 acres.

 Hollis Declan Leverett Memorial Fund is named in honor of Hollis Declan Leverett, an avid birder, who died prematurely as a young adult.
 The foundation was created by his parents, Hollis M. and Helen E. Leverett, in his memory.

-The Robert F. Schumann Foundation was established by Mr. Schumann out of his beliefs that the environment is essential to sustain the future of the planet,that education is essential to solve many quality of life issues for society, and that arts and cultural programs offer society hope and the ability to dream.
+The Robert F. Schumann Foundation was established by Mr. Schumann out of his beliefs that the environment is essential to sustain the future of the planet, that education is essential to solve many quality of life issues for society, and that arts and cultural programs offer society hope and the ability to dream.

 Click here for the Cathedral Pines Shrubs and Small Tree Plant List.